LMKlein/LMKlein.github.io/README.md

 _L.M.
 Klein is a talented and insightful editor whose invaluable feedback has helped me improve my work.
 Her careful attention to detail and in-depth notes make for a thorough critique, while her respect for my vision means I can trust her input.
 I’m so impressed with her ability to get at the heart of character motivations and to hone in on important plot points.
 Working with her has given me a clear view of next steps to take to complete my revision._

-~Parker Peevyhouse, author of WHERE FUTURES END (Penguin/Dawson, 2016) and THE ECHO ROOM (Tor Teen, 2018)
+~Parker Peevyhouse, author of WHERE FUTURES END (Penguin/Dawson, 2016), THE ECHO ROOM (Tor Teen, 2018), and STRANGE EXIT (coming January 2020)